JWLHuang/1800_202310_DTC13/README.md

 ## 2. Names of Contributors
 List team members and/or short bio's here...
 - Hi, my name is Maddelin!
 I am excited about the project.
-- hey I m vivian
+- Hi , my name is Vivian.
+I am very excited to be working on this project.
 - Hi my name is Jacky, I'm so excited for this project course.

 ## 3. Technologies and Resources Used